-Use salt water (saline) nose spray or drops to loosen up dried mucus, followed by asking your child to blow his or her nose or by sucking the liquid from the nose with a bulb syringe.
+Use salt water (saline) nose spray or drops to loosen up dried mucus.
+Then you can ask your child to blow their nose or by sucking the liquid from the nose with a bulb syringe.
 If you do not have nose spray or drops, warm water will work fine.

 Put 2 to 3 drops in the opening of each nose (nostril).
 Do this one side at a time.
-Then suck out the liquid or have your child blow his or her nose.
+Then suck out the liquid or have your child blow their nose.

-You can buy saline nose drops and sprays in a pharmacy without a prescription, or you can make your own saline solution.
-Add ½ teaspoon of table salt to 1 cup of warm tap water.
+You can buy saline nose drops and sprays in a pharmacy without a prescription, or you can make your own saline solution

 - Use a wet cotton swab to get rid of sticky mucus around the nose.

-For children 1 year and older: Use honey, 2 to 5 mL, as needed.
+For children 1 year and older: Consider using honey, 2 to 5 mL, as needed.
 The honey thins the mucus and loosens the cough.
-(If you do not have honey, you can use corn syrup).
-Recent research has shown that honey is better than store-bought cough syrups at reducing how often coughing happens and how bad coughing is at night.
+(If you do not have honey, you can try corn syrup.)
+Research has shown that honey is better than store-bought cough syrups at reducing how often coughing happens and how bad coughing is at night.

 - If the air in your home is dry, use a humidifier.
 Moist air keeps mucus in the nose from drying up and makes the airway less dry.
 Running a warm shower for a while can also help the air be less dry.
 Sometimes, it can be helpful for your child to sit in the bathroom and breathe the warm mist from the shower.

-If cold symptoms are not bothering your child, he or she doesn't need medicine or home remedies.
-Many children with a cough or a stuffy nose are happy, play normally, and sleep well.
+If cold symptoms are not bothering your child, they likely don't need medicine or home remedies.
+Many children with a cough or a stuffy nose are happy, play normally and sleep well.

-Only treat symptoms if they make your child uncomfortable, have trouble sleeping, or the cough is really bothersome (e.g., a hacking cough).
+Only treat symptoms if they make your child uncomfortable, have trouble sleeping, or the cough is really bothersome (such as a hacking cough).